sanazia999-beep/portfolio/_posts/2025-11-13-islamic-sites-analysis.md

+---
-# Analyzing UNESCO's Recognition of Islamic Heritage Sites Over Time
+title: "Analyzing UNESCO's Recognition of Islamic Heritage Sites Over Time"
+excerpt_separator: "<!--more-->"
+categories:
+  - project2
+tags:
+  - experiments
+  - tests

+---
 ## Research Question

 I wanted to explore whether UNESCO has been recognising more or fewer Islamic heritage sites over the years.
-This question matters because understanding how cultural heritage is preserved and recognised can reveal patterns in global cultural representation and conservation priorities.
+This question matters because understanding how cultural heritage is preserved and recognised can reveal patterns in global cultural representation and conservation priorities.<!--more-->

 ## What I Did
 Using Python and data analysis, I examined UNESCO World Heritage site descriptions to identify sites connected to Islamic heritage.
 I searched for keywords like "islam," "mosque," and "muslim" in the official descriptions.
 My analysis went through several stages: